tainacan/blocksy-tainacan/tainacan-blocksy/README.txt

 == Changelog ==

+= 0.4.1 =
+* Fixes css error on Item template when sided layout is used and document and attachments are separated

 = 0.4.0 =
 * Creates new "Tainacan item" sections in the customizer to allow defining options for multiple collections